Hello there,

 Reassemble-the-Unknown #

-file with some noise mixed with relevant information, let us first remove all UDP/TCP garbage.
+We have a .pcap file with some noise mixed with relevant information, let us first remove all UDP/TCP garbage.

 from scapy.all import *